 Due to the lack of a viable cockle fishery on the Exe the Cockle Sands bed was declassified as a harvesting area, and there are currently no classified harvesting areas for cockles on the Exe Estuary (Cefas, 2020).
 There is some small-scale recreational gathering of cockles on the estuary, which is unregulated.
-During the D&S IFCA's Intertidal Hand Working Survey 2016, between May and June, three individuals, two couples and two families of five were seen raking for cockles on Cockle Sands.
-The maximum number of cockles seen to be taken was 8kg by one of the families.

-This report provides details of the autumn cockle surveys carried out by D&S IFCA between 2010 and 2022.
+This report provides details of the autumn cockle surveys carried out by D&S IFCA between 2010 and 2024.
 The results of these surveys will help inform future management of the public cockle bed and quantify the availability of cockles as a food source for the bird assemblages within the Exe Estuary SPA.